 Holly Springs' Bass Lake Park provides a perfect opportunity for a serene paddle across the lake or chance to zip along in a (motorized) jon boat.
 Open seven days per week during the summer months, you can rent out canoes, rowboats and jon boats by the hour, half day or full day.
 Bass Lake is also known for its fishing—during the summer the lake is stocked with 1,500 pounds of catfish every month.
 You can borrow a rod and reel for free from the park concession stand, and bait is available to be purchased.

-Need to know: Canoes are available only after 5pm on weekdays mid-June through mid-Aug.; Must be 16 years of age or older to rent; No personal boats allowed
+Need to know: Canoes are available only after 5pm on weekdays during the time period of mid-June through mid-Aug.; must be 16 years of age or older to rent; no personal boats allowed

 Lake Benson Park